 The SLUS numbers are A and B (there should be a letter-less version), but when the PSRM numbers are referenced, they are not sequential nor variant sequential.
-The A Disc is the rarer of the two to track down.
 More importantly though, is that this set does not adhere to any known WD rule of variants.

 Due to the first disc’s SLUS number not having a letter designation, I spent many a year believing this was a variant-free game release from Working Designs.
 Silly me; thanks to a helpful reader’s tip, the red version was eventually retrieved.
 Interestingly, the ships designation numbers are the opposite of their PSRM designations.
 1 is 2 and vice versa.
 The Red Ship version is far and away the rarer of the two.